 “Tongue River Reservoir has the best fishing – they have a wide variety of fish to choose from when They hit they hit you hard.
-Everything from walleye to catfish to a bluegill sunfish, bass, pike, crappie etc.”
+Everything from walleye to catfish to a bluegill sunfish, bass, pike, crappie, etc.”

 “I’ve been going there since I was a kid.
 My best childhood memories are there, the countless hours spent fishing and water skiing.
 Also, an amazing place to make friends from all over the country.
-I hope to give my kids great memories here like my parents did for me!”
+I hope to give my kids great memories here as my parents did for me!”

 Tongue River Reservoir State Park Quick Facts